HamidShojanazeri/Distributed-training/README.md

 To run T5 example with FSDP and DDP(just need to uncomment the DDP wrapping in the script) for text_summerization
 * Download the two CSV files in [WikiHow](https://github.com/mahnazkoupaee/WikiHow-Dataset) dataset as linked below:
-* Dataset has basically there are two csv files that can be accessed and downloaded from below
 * [wikihowAll.csv](https://ucsb.app.box.com/s/ap23l8gafpezf4tq3wapr6u8241zz358) and [wikihowSep.csv](https://ucsb.app.box.com/s/7yq601ijl1lzvlfu4rjdbbxforzd2oag)
 * Create "data" folder and place the two files in the folder.
 * Run the script